paulmarrington/Unity-Documentation/CustomAssets/Askowl-CustomAssets.md

 }
 ```

-In this example, different services will sub-class context and add additional fields.
-A common one is `platform` so that different service implementations can be used for iOS, Android, Steam, etc.
+In this example, different services sub-class context and add additional fields.
+A common one is `platform`, allowing different service implementations for iOS, Android, Steam, and others.

-During initialisation the service manager will decide which service can be selected from given current context.
+During initialisation, the service manager decides which service are from the given current context.

 ``` c#
 var useful = services.Where(service => service.context.Equals(context) && service.IsExternalServiceAvailable());